discordeno/guide/src/bigbots/gateway.md

-# Step 2: Creating A Standalone Gateway Process
+# Step 2: Creating a Standalone Gateway Process

 If you are reading this, you should have your REST process completed.
 We are going to need it here.
-This process will be connecting to discord's websockets which will send you all the events.
+This process will be connecting to Discord's websockets, which will send you all the events.

-Before, we dive into how, here is a quick summary of why you will want a standalone gateway process.
+Before we dive into how, here is a quick summary of why you will want a standalone gateway process.

 ## Why Use Standalone REST Process?